 8:35 A Novel T-Cell Engaging Bispecific Antibody Platform: Maximizing Tumor Cell Lysis While Minimizing Cytokine Toxicity and T-Cell Exhaustion

-Nathan Trinklein, PhD, Vice President, Discovery Research, Teneobio
+Nathan Trinklein, PhD, Chief Technology Officer, Discovery Research, Teneobio

 Using a unique sequence-based discovery approach along with proprietary transgenic rats, we have created a large collection of fully human anti-CD3 antibodies with diverse T-cell agonist activities.
 The CD3 antibodies identified by our platform

 show diverse in vitro T-cell activation profiles measured by CD69 upregulation, IL2, and IFNg production.
 We also generated human domain antibodies targeting a variety of tumor antigens that we combined with our unique CD3 antibodies to create bispecific molecules that mediate redirected T-cell killing of tumor cells.
 In one particular example, we have created a panel of aCD3:aBCMA bispecific antibodies for the treatment of multiple myeloma that

 stimulate different levels of T-cell activity.
 Using a multiple myeloma tumor cell line along with primary human PBMCs, we demonstrate a spectrum of in vitro tumor cell killing activity with varied levels